 Past coups at the Buxton opera festival have included the UK premières of obscure works by Mozart, Rossini and Handel.
 A Literary Series runs in tandem with the opera programme, featuring talks by prominent novelists, biographers, political authors and others, and evenings see film screenings and various cultural events.

-The festival will celebrate its 21st year in 2014.
-The programme includes many opera and music performances, including Dvořák’s The Jacobin, Rossini’s Otello, concerts by The Lawson Trio, Innovation Chamber Ensemble and the Schubert Ensemble.
-This year also sees free weekend events for visitors of all ages, including storytelling in the Magical Storytelling Yurt.
+In previous years, the programme has included many opera and music performances, including Dvořák’s The Jacobin, Rossini’s Otello, concerts by The Lawson Trio, Innovation Chamber Ensemble and the Schubert Ensemble.
+Free weekend events for visitors of all ages include storytelling in the Magical Storytelling Yurt.